stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 more than sway.
 Then the look of pure fright on his bloodless face turned slowly to something like mingled awe and anger, and he began to upbraid his wife in trembling tones.

-  &ldquo;Gawd&rsquo;s sake, Aud, but why&rsquo;d ye go for to do that?
-Hain&rsquo;t ye heerd all the things they&rsquo;ve been tellin&rsquo; about this snake-devil Yig?
-Ye&rsquo;d ought to a told me, and we&rsquo;d a moved on.
-Don&rsquo;t ye know they&rsquo;s a devil-god what gets even if ye hurts his children?
-What for d&rsquo;ye think the Injuns all dances and beats their drums in the fall about?
-This land&rsquo;s under a curse, I tell ye&mdash;nigh every soul we&rsquo;ve a-talked to sence we come in&rsquo;s said the same.
-Yig rules here, an&rsquo; he comes out every fall for to git his victims and turn &rsquo;em into snakes.
-Why, Aud, they won&rsquo;t none of them Injuns acrost the Canayjin kill a snake for love nor money!
+   "Gawd's sake, Aud, but why'd ye go for to do that?
+Hain't ye heerd all the things they've been tellin' about this snake-devil Yig?
+Ye'd ought to a told me, and we'd a moved on.
+Don't ye know they's a devil-god what gets even if ye hurts his children?
+What for d'ye think the Injuns all dances and beats their drums in the fall about?
+This land's under a curse, I tell ye--nigh every soul we've a-talked to sence we come in's said the same.
+Yig rules here, an' he comes out every fall for to git his victims and turn 'em into snakes.
+Why, Aud, they won't none of them Injuns acrost the Canayjin kill a snake for love nor money!

-  &ldquo;Gawd knows what ye done to yourself, gal, a-stompin&rsquo; out a hull brood o&rsquo; Yig&rsquo;s chillen.
-He&rsquo;ll git ye, sure, sooner or later, unlessen I kin buy a charm offen some o&rsquo; the Injun medicine-men.
-He&rsquo;ll git ye, Aud, as sure&rsquo;s they&rsquo;s a Gawd in heaven&mdash;he&rsquo;ll come outa the night and turn ye into a crawlin&rsquo; spotted snake!&rdquo;
+   "Gawd knows what ye done to yourself, gal, a-stompin' out a hull brood o' Yig's chillen.
+He'll git ye, sure, sooner or later, unlessen I kin buy a charm offen some o' the Injun medicine-men.
+He'll git ye, Aud, as sure's they's a Gawd in heaven--he'll come outa the night and turn ye into a crawlin' spotted snake! "

   All the rest of the journey Walker kept up the frightened reproofs and prophecies.
-They crossed the Canadian near Newcastle, and soon afterward met with the first of the real plains Indians they had seen&mdash;a party of blanketed Wichitas, whose leader talked freely under the spell of the whiskey offered him, and taught poor Walker a long-winded protective charm against Yig in exchange for a quart bottle of the same inspiring fluid.
+They crossed the Canadian near Newcastle, and soon afterward met with the first of the real plains Indians they had seen--a party of blanketed Wichitas, whose leader talked freely under the spell of the whiskey offered him, and taught poor Walker a long-winded protective charm against Yig in exchange for a quart bottle of the same inspiring fluid.
 By the end of the week the chosen site in the Wichita country was reached, and the Davises made haste to trace